62firelight/ArcBuddy-349/README.md

 There was formerly a feature where player stats could be saved to MongoDB, but I ended up scrapping it after not knowing how to expand it into something useful.

-Contributions are welcome, but keep in mind that this project was mainly for me to practice calling an external API and then transforming the responses into something displayable on a web page.
-I also used this as a way to practice developing with Angular and Node.js.
+Contributions are welcome, but keep in mind that this project was initially built as part of a University course.
+It was mainly for me to practice calling an external API and then transforming the responses into something displayable on a web page.
+I also used this application to practice developing with Angular and Node.js.

 ## Accessing the Application
 The application should currently be live on Heroku, at least until the free tier expires in late November.